 SMA’s are created when the right to receive specific future payments, that originate from an existing annuity contract, become available for purchase.

 Secondary Market Annuities

 Secondary market annuities offer fixed term payment streams from top quality insurance carriers.
-The high quality creditworthiness of the insurance carriers usually translates to lower returns to the investor, however secondary market annuities come with yields one to four percent higher than comparable assets.
+The high quality creditworthiness of the insurance carriers usually translates to lower returns to the investor, however secondary market annuities provide yields one to four percent higher than comparable assets.

-Secondary market annuities offer all the benefits of the primary market, period certain, guaranteed yield annuity.
-Simply put, secondary market annuities offer higher returns without additional risk.
+Secondary market annuities offer many of the primary market benefits, period certain, guaranteed yield, without all the restrictions associated with insurance contracts.
+Simply put, secondary market annuities offer higher returns and fewer restrictions, with relatively little additional risk.